The Queensland Government and Australian Government offer programs to help farm families, farm businesses and farm communities affected by drought.

 Read more about feral pest initiatives in Queensland.

 The Australian Government is providing $20 million to the Family Support Program and the Targeted Community Care (Mental Health) Program to support drought-affected farmers, farm families and rural communities.
 The funding is designed to enhance the capacity of service providers across drought-affected areas of Queensland and New South Wales.

 Like the Queensland Government, the Australian Government has committed to providing extra support for the Rural Financial Counselling Service during the drought.

-Drought Recovery Concessional Loans are available to help eligible farm businesses to undertake planting and restocking activities.
-Drought Concessional Loans are available to help farm businesses recover from, and prepare for, future droughts, and to return to viability in the long term.
+Drought assistance concessional loans are available to help eligible farm businesses to manage, recover from, and prepare for, future droughts, and to return to viability in the long term.

-The Australian Government has committed a total of $45 million for the provision of these schemes in Queensland in 2015–16.
-These loans are being delivered by QRAA on behalf of the Australian government.
+These loans are being delivered by QRAA on behalf of the Australian Government.